Deep Probabilistic Supervision for Image Classification: Discussion

 \section{Discussion}

-Overall, our results demonstrate that BSD can improve test set accuracy, ECE and NLL across a variety of datasets, architectures, and augmentation strategies compared to conventional training and related self-distillation methods.
-BSD does not seem to overfit to noise in the same way as conventional training and contrastive self-distillation methods, and achieves higher test set accuracy under label noise than other architecture-preserving self-distillation methods.
-Additionally, BSD+ yields state-of-the-art accuracy under label noise on CIFAR-10.
+Overall, our results demonstrate that DPS can improve test set accuracy, ECE and NLL across a variety of datasets, architectures, and augmentation strategies compared to conventional training and related self-distillation methods.
+DPS does not seem to overfit to noise in the same way as conventional training and contrastive self-distillation methods, and achieves higher test set accuracy under label noise than other architecture-preserving self-distillation methods.
+Additionally, DPS+ yields state-of-the-art accuracy under label noise on CIFAR-10.

 \textbf{Computational cost and memory requirements.} The Bayesian update in Equation~\ref{eq:bayesian_update} requires first computing a per-example scalar weight from $A$ and then applying that weight to the two target tensors.
 For a mini-batch of size $B$ and $K$ classes, this is $\mathcal{O}(BK)$ and negligible compared with a forward-backward pass.
 Memory-wise, we store the target distributions $\mathbf{y}$ and per-example counts $A$.
 With float16 this requires $2NK$ bytes for $\mathbf{y}$ and $2N$ bytes for $A$.
 TE and PS-KD require the same amount of memory for storing the targets, whereas DLB requires a batch-wise buffer of $2BK$ bytes.